Madison Hughes

-Madison John Hughes (born October 26, 1992) is a rugby union player who was the captain of the United States national rugby sevens team from 2014 until he stepped away from the team in late 2021.
-Hughes was named captain of the United States national team at the start of the 2014 Sevens World Series, shortly after the appointment of new head coach Mike Friday.
+Madison John Hughes (born October 26, 1992) is a professional rugby union player who plays as a fullback.
+Born in England, he represents United States at international level after qualifying on residency grounds.

 Hughes captained the US Eagles to their highest ever finish in the sevens series (sixth place) in the 2014/2015 season, a significant improvement on the team's 12th place finish the previous year.
 This feat was matched with another strong year in the 2015/2016 Season, where Hughes was the highest points scorer in the World Series.

 Hughes was the second highest scorer for the 2015 series with 296 points.
 In the last leg of the series Hughes lead the Eagles to victory at the 2015 London Sevens, and was named player of the tournament at that event.
 Though American in status, he was born in England.

+Hughes captains the Rocky Mountain Experts of Premier Rugby Sevens and led them to a fourth-place finish during the 2023 season.